SSM 303–05: Athletic Grant-in-Aid Appeal Process

 A student-athlete shall be notified in writing of the opportunity for a hearing when athletic grant-in-aid will be cancelled, reduced, or not renewed.
 Any cancellation or reduction during the period of award may occur only after the student-athlete has had an opportunity for a hearing.

-When the executive director of Student Financial Assistance Office (SFAO) is notified of the decision to cancel, reduce, or not renew athletic grant-in-aid, the executive director or designee shall send a written notice to the student-athlete that outlines the student-athlete’s opportunity to appeal the cancellation, reduction, or nonrenewal to the Athletic Grant-in-Aid Appeal Hearing Committee by either (1) written appeal or (2) an in-person appeal.
+When the executive director of Financial Aid and Scholarship Services is notified of the decision to cancel, reduce, or not renew athletic grant-in-aid, the executive director or designee shall send a written notice to the student-athlete that outlines the student-athlete’s opportunity to appeal the cancellation, reduction, or nonrenewal to the Athletic Grant-in-Aid Appeal Hearing Committee by either (1) written appeal or (2) an in-person appeal.

 If a student-athlete’s grant-in-aid is going to be cancelled or reduced during the period of award, SFAO will notify the student-athlete, in writing, of the university’s decision as soon as practically possible.